The term “Kill Kill’, is often said by quarterbacks when they’re calling out their cadence. There’s a reason why quarterbacks yell “kill kill.”

 - Blitzing Threat

-The term “Kill Kill” refers to the quarterback checking to the second play.
-They will yell the word kill to tell the entire offense that the first play is no longer live, and that he’s switching it to the second play.
-It’s important for the quarterback to signal both physically and verbally to his teammates that he’s changing the play, or defensive players may be left unblocked.
+The term “Kill Kill” refers to the quarterback checking into the second play.
+They will yell the word kill to tell the entire offense that the first play is no longer live and that he’s switching it to the second play.
+The quarterback needs to physically and verbally signal to his teammates that he’s changing the play or defensive players may be left unblocked.

 Black Right 50 Zebra Cobra Kill Yellow Left 59 Lion King

-In our play call above, we’re calling the first play, using the word “kill” as a break point, then calling the second play.
-The quarterback will get into the huddle and call both of these plays.
-Every player must make the adjustment on the fly based on what play is being run.
+In our play call above, we call the first play, using the word “kill” as a breakpoint, then call the second play.
+The quarterback will get into a huddle and call both of these plays.
+Every player must adjust on the fly based on what play is being run.